pedrosanchezr/poe/README.md

 - (FE) Added note to blocksworld example as it's not implementing (hand-empty) check
 - (FE) Added compodoc to autogenerate documentation
 - (FE) Added link to compodoc documentation under "About"
+- (BE) Added swagger doc to API
+- (FE) Added link to swagger documentation under "About"

 ### Changed